DashingNights/UE5_AI_API/README.md

      }'
    ```

-> **Note**: For Unreal Engine integration, you'll typically initialize NPCs directly from your game using HTTP requests from Blueprint or C++.
+> **Note**: For Unreal Engine integration, we strongly recommend using the [Unreal-Fetch](https://github.com/GDi4k/unreal-fetch) plugin for the best experience.
+See the [Unreal Engine Integration](#-unreal-engine-integration) section for details and example code.

 ## 📚 API Reference